Fun, hands-on indoor activities for kids! Stay engaged in a safe, creative space.

 What is the activity?

-This physical challenge turns the living room into an exciting competition arena!
+This turns the living room into an exciting competition arena!
 Kids can compete in fun challenges like sock-slide races, obstacle courses, or a "long jump" from couch to rug.
 They can even create medals for the winners!

 Why do this activity?

-Indoor Olympics encourages movement, teamwork, and friendly competition.
+An indoor Olympics encourages movement, teamwork, and friendly competition.
 It's a great way to stay active while having tons of fun on a rainy day!

 What is the activity?